SystemsApproach/private5g/cloud.rst

   security audits, and understand when it is necessary to provision additional capacity.

-Although an edge cloud management platform includes all four subsystems, conceptually we can collapse them into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
+For simplicity, we can collapse the four subsystems into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
 Lifecycle Management (coupled with Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
-It is how Operators and Developers first provision and then specify changes to the system by checking code (including configuration specs) into a repo, which in turn triggers an upgrade of the running system.
-Runtime Control (coupled with Monitoring and Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
+Operators and Developers provision and change the system by checking code (including configuration specs) into a repo, which in turn triggers an upgrade of the running system.
+Service Orchestration (coupled with Monitoring and Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
 It defines an API that can be used to read and write parameters of the running system, which serves as a foundation for building closed-loop control.

 .. _fig-2D:
 .. figure:: figures/ops/Slide11.png